MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 :::image type="content" source="images/sampledataflowdiagramkernelmodedriver.gif" alt-text="Sample data flow diagram illustrating a hypothetical kernel-mode driver.":::

 Security Development Lifecycle (SDL) best practices and associated tools can be used by IHVs and OEMs to improve the security of their products.
-For more information see [SDL recommendations for OEMs](../bringup/security-overview.md#sdl-recommendations-for-oems).
+For more information, see [SDL recommendations for OEMs](../bringup/security-overview.md#sdl-recommendations-for-oems).

 ## Follow driver secure coding guidelines